Categories

 Strategic Stress Management for Exams and Beyond

 Being an International Student can sometimes feel like living life on a rollercoaster.
+Therefore, I wish to share with you some tested stress management strategies to thrive during exam season and beyond!

-As a graduate of Psychology and an international student here in Germany just like you, I’ve had my fair share of stressful exams.
-From having essay-style exams in German, to presenting complex topics to a panel of examiners, the ways that exam season can stress us out are endless.
+As a graduate of Psychology, Commerce and an international student here in Germany just like you, I’ve had my fair share of stressful exams!
+From having essay-style exams in German, to presenting complex topics to a panel of examiners on psychological topics, the ways that exam season can stress us out are endless.
+However, we also face unique challenges that our local peers might not experience, and are often invisible to those around us.
+In fact, exams are just the tip of the iceberg.

 Our Stress Iceberg